Skip to content

 The boundary is deliberately drawn so you can write production-shaped code on OSS and have the same code light up under PRO — but that means a few features expose an OSS API surface whose heavier backing ships with PRO.
 Knowing exactly where that line falls avoids surprises.

-The same shape applies to audit and notification: the hooks exist in the core, the durable/coordinated machinery is PRO.
-This is intentional — you opt in once, in code, and the capability becomes real when you add the PRO package and a license.
+This is intentional — the events are already flowing on OSS, and the capability becomes real when you add the PRO package and a license.
 PRO-only settings left in an OSS install are simply inert; an OSS deployment never breaks because a PRO knob was present.

-• Circuit-breaker staged recovery (OSS).
+• Circuit-breaker half-open recovery (OSS).
 When an OSS circuit breaker leaves the OPEN state, it does not slam 100% of traffic back at the dependency.
-It ramps through staged percentages (a canary ramp in the half-open phase) and reverts to OPEN at the first sign the dependency is still unhealthy.
-This is part of the circuit breaker and operates on in-process traffic to one dependency.
+It admits a bounded number of concurrent probe calls (capped by BALDUR_CB_HALF_OPEN_MAX_CALLS) and reverts to OPEN at the first probe failure.
+This is ordinary half-open probing — it does not step traffic back through graduated percentages — and it operates on in-process traffic to one dependency.
+See the circuit breaker.

 • Canary Recovery (PRO).
 A separate PRO feature that rolls a configuration change out to a small slice of your fleet first, watches it, and restores the previous configuration automatically if the rollout degrades.
 It operates on fleet-wide configuration, not circuit-breaker traffic.
 See Canary Recovery.

-In short: the OSS canary ramp recovers one breaker's traffic; PRO Canary Recovery rolls out and rolls back configuration across a fleet.
+In short: the OSS circuit breaker recovers one breaker's traffic with bounded half-open probes; PRO Canary Recovery rolls out and rolls back configuration across a fleet.

 Turning PRO on